sajibsrs/corx-lang/readme.md

 # 🌽 `corn`
-*A strictly typed, general-purpose programming language, crafted for simplicity and performance.*
+*A statically typed, general-purpose programming language, crafted for simplicity and performance.*

 "Trust the programmer" - `corn`